 In Celebration of Women’s History Month

-While the work of women artists on Saatchi Art always enjoys equal representation in our features, we’ll be shining a spotlight on 50 Works by Women Artists on Saatchi Art all month long.
+While the work of women artists on Saatchi Art always enjoys equal representation in our features, we’ll be shining a spotlight on over 70 Works by Women Artists on Saatchi Art all month long.
 We hope to play a part in inspiring wide-spread awareness of women’s contributions to the art world, past and present.

-Visit our featured collection, 50 Works by Women Artists on Saatchi Art and spread the word by sharing your favorite #5womenartists on social media.
+Visit our featured Celebrate Women’s History Month collection and spread the word by sharing your favorite #5womenartists on social media.